jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Cakes/Hazelnut-praline-coffee-stamp cake.md

 ### Preparations:
 1. Line two 30x40cm baking sheets with parchment paper.
-2. Ground a few cardamom pods, wash and dry a rosemary sprig.
+2. Ground a few cardamom pods, wash and dry a rosemary sprig, ground some anise seeds.
 3. Prepare a silicon mat.
 4. Sum up all the espresso in the recipe and brew this much.
+(230g is exactly two big espressos)
 5. Melt and temper the chocolate for the side decoration in advance, spread it thinly onto a parchment paper, roll and freeze.
 6. (Optionally) make the chocolate fish in advance, use a lot of whole nuts there!
 Apply some grey glitter or Candurin on top.
 7. (Optionally) prepare the wafer paper.